 Our goal is to provide a complete range of services for the diagnosis, treatment and rehabilitation of patients with brain aneurysm, whether they have ruptured or not.
-We inform each patient and their families about the aneurysm, the natural course of a brain aneurysm over a person's lifetime, and what the possibilities are for treatment (medical management, endovascular repair, surgical repair).
+We inform each patient and their families about the aneurysm, the natural course of a brain aneurysm over a person's lifetime, and what the possibilities are for treatment (medical management, endovascular repair, endovascular flow diversion, surgical repair).
+We strive to achieve the safest clinical outcomes for every patient.

 View treatment protocol and guidelines for aneurysm coiling used by BMC Stroke & Cerebrovascular Center.